Lismore was severely impacted by major flood events in 2022, damaging more than 6,000 properties in the Northern Rivers.

 - a site compatibility certificate pathway to unlock safer residential land

 - a local planning panel to provide independent expert decision-making and advice on development applications and planning proposals.

 These changes will support Lismore’s flood-impacted community recover quickly and help improve its resilience to floods in the future.

-The Lismore Flood Recovery Planning Package will come into effect on 13 February 2023.
+The Lismore Flood Flood Recovery Planning Package came into effect on 13 February 2023.